-Profile: North Korean leader Kim Jong-un - BBC News
+Profile: Kim Jong-un

 Immediately after his father's death, the younger Kim was hailed as "the great successor".
 He was named head of the party, state and army within a fortnight of his father's death.

-Since then, he has shown he is committed to the pursuit of nuclear weapons and the advancement of North Korea's missile programme.
+Since then, he has shown he is committed to the advancement of North Korea's weapons programme, ordering four nuclear tests and several missile tests.

 He has also shown himself to be ruthless with the purge of his powerful uncle and the murder, widely attributed to an order from him, of his half-brother.